commonsharp/SurvivalProject-Server/README.md

 - [ ] Elemental bonus x3
 - [ ] Premium Event - **This card gives you a better bonus in every event.
 I'm not going to implement that card**
 - [ ] SuperSilver
-- [x] CardSlot+18, CardSlot+30 - **This is actually a package**
-- [x] Skill I fusion
-- [x] Skill II fusion
 - [ ] User shop I
-- [x] Packages
-- [x] Skill 1-1 fusion - Same as Skill 1 fusion but obtained through packages
-- [x] Skill 2-1 fusion - Same as Skill 2 fusion but obtained through packages
-- [x] Skill 2-2 fusion - Only changes the success chance of the second skill (or both in magic cards).
-Obtained through packages
-- [x] Skill fusion
-- [x] Level fusion

 # TODO
-- [x] Gain elements after a failed level up fusion.
-- [x] Change the infinity games timers to ticks-based instead of a new thread with a timer.
-It will also fix the bug that if you leave the room, the timer still goes on, and will get executed when finished.
-- [x] Random characters
 - [ ] Change the server sockets to NIO sockets.
 - [ ] Implement Hibernate (or any other ORM framework).
 - [ ] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.